 Ask for help

 Designing a living space can be tough.
 If you can’t seem to make it work on your own, ask for help.
 Even if you can’t afford to hire an interior designer, there are apps like Havenly and Modsy that can do the tough work for you.
-Taken into consideration are everything from your design aesthetic to the specific measurements of your room in order to design a cohesive, functional, and stunning space.
+Everything from your design aesthetic to the specific measurements of your room must be taken into consideration to design a cohesive, functional, and stunning space.

 With these rules for arranging furniture, the layout for your living room will look amazing.